microsoft/Quantum/Chemistry/README.md

 Each of these samples are described below.
 Most of the samples consist of a Q# source file with detailed comments explaining the sample and a commented classical program `Program.cs` to call into Q# operations and functions.

-## How to Run Samples ##
+## How to Run the C# Samples ##

-All samples may be run with default settings by entering their root directory in command line and entering `dotnet run`.
+All the C# samples may be run with default settings by entering their root directory in command line and entering `dotnet run`.

 These samples focus on simple models in chemistry and material sciences.
 They are thoroughly commented to build familiarity with usage of the chemistry library.